Did you know ... Search Documentation:

 Self-installing executable for Microsoft Windows 64-bit editions.

-Mac OS X disk image with relocatable application bundle.
-The bundle also provides the commandline tools in the Contents/MacOS directory.
+Mac OS X installer image.
+The installer provides the swipl Framework and swipl-win.app Application.
+The installer also provides the commandline tools in the Contents/MacOS directory.
 Users of older MacOS versions are adviced to use Macports, Homebrew or install from source.
 This bundle contains universal (fat) binaries that run natively on Intel and Apple Silicon (M*, arm64).
 This version is compiled using GCC-15 for best performance.

 Sources